glpi-project/doc-agent/source/installation/windows-command-line.rst

 ``/i``
    Specify this is a normal installation.
 This is indeed a ``msiexec.exe`` option.

+   When used with ``msiexec.exe``, it must be used just before the MSI package path.

 ``/quiet``
    Silent installation.
 This is indeed a ``msiexec.exe`` option.
 (By default: No)